laulin/easy-ice40/README.md

 * gtkwave
 * icefunprog

-A full working example is available `in example/`.
+A full working examples are available `in examples/`.

 ### Bitstream